 What are the signs?

 You probably won't be able to feel whether your baby is breech.
-But if you are 36 or more weeks pregnant and think you feel the baby's head pressing high up in your belly or you feel kicking in your lower belly, see your doctor for an exam.
+But if you are 36 or more weeks pregnant and think you feel the baby's head pressing high up in your belly or you feel kicking in your lower belly, see your doctor or midwife for an exam.

 How is it diagnosed?